 (8) An assurance that the applicant and all contractors and subcontractors involved with the project will comply with the prevailing wage requirements of Chapter 4115. of the Revised Code and division (B) of section 164.07 of the Revised Code;

-(9) Any other provision that the director considers necessary in order to ensure that the project's implementation will comply with the requirements of Chapter 164. of the Revised Code and Chapter 164-1 of the Administrative Code.
+(9) Provisions setting forth the scope of work for the project.(10) Any other provision that the director considers necessary in order to ensure that the project's implementation will comply with the requirements of Chapter 164. of the Revised Code and Chapter 164-1 of the Administrative Code.

-(C) The agreement required by paragraph (A) of this rule shall be executed prior to the payment or distribution of any funds authorized by the director under division (A)(2) of section 164.05 of the Revised Code or the administrator under division (B)(2) of section 164.051 of the Revised Code.
-With respect to any project approved in connection with funds that the director allocates under division (B) of section 164.08 of the Revised Code for the second annual allocation, and for each annual allocation thereafter, the agreement required by paragraph (A) of this rule shall be executed prior to any project applicant's formal certification of funds availability regarding financing the full construction of the project or the commencement of any construction activities on the project.
-In the event that the agreement required by paragraph (A) of this rule relates to the provision of supplemental financial assistance pursuant to paragraph (B) of rule 164-1-23 of the Administrative Code, the director or the administrator may waive the provisions of this paragraph.
+(C) A project agreement based upon an application for grants submitted under sections 164.01-164.19 of the Revised Code shall be signed and returned within 45 days of the date it was issued by the Commission, if the Project Agreement is not signed and returned to the Commission within 45 days the director may rescind the offer to fund the project.
+With respect to any project approved in connection with funds that the director allocates under division (B) of section 164.08 of the Revised Code for the second annual allocation, and for each annual allocation thereafter, the applicant shall formally certify the availability of funds regarding financing the full construction of the project with submission of the project application.
+If the project agreement relates to the provision of supplemental financial assistance pursuant to paragraph (B) of rule 164-1-23 of the Administrative Code, the director or the administrator may waive the provisions of this paragraph.

-Ref: ORC 164.05(D)
+(D) If a Project Agreement provides for grant funding and loan funding, the Commission, has discretion with regard to the order of payment of funds from either the grant or the loan, but will generally pay out grant funds first, unless the combination exceeds statutory limits for grants (i.e. 90% for repair/replacement and 50% for new/expansion).
+If a combination of grant/loan funding exceeds grant statutory limits, then with each disbursement request the Commission may draw on the loan for that portion exceeding the statutory grant limit to ensure that the local match is met.

 164-1-24 | Project audit requirements.